heehong01/capstone_project/README.md

     - Implementation of Spring Security
     - Troubleshooting issues with Spring Security with JS and CSS
     - Troubleshooting issues with Spring Security Registration Page

 - 4/19: (75% completed)
   - Troubleshooting GitHub issues with branches not merged properly to master before branching again

+- 4/20 (76% Completed)
+  - Troubleshooting issues with a CRUD function not working with Spring Security

+- 4/21: (78% Completed)
+  - Turned off spring security and implemented admin pages

 ### Login